lievendoclo/quantum-mechanic/README.md

 Once you have the environment setup, replace the token and masterUrl in the config.json with the one's from openshift.

-* test/gluon/team/DevOpsEnvironmentRequestedTest is currently skipped as it will make the Travis run fail.
-To execute this locally, simply remove the `.skip` and append the `.timeout(10000)`.

 Next run with:
 ```console
 $ npm run test